Table of Contents

 Tip: If you already sell to international customers, add an internal link here to your “How to invoice international clients” page.

 This is the first choice that decides your cost and flexibility.
-Most “low-cost” plans for first-time founders sit in free zones, but mainland can be the better pick if your business model depends on selling widely inside UAE.
+Most “low-cost” plans for first-time founders sit in free zones, but the mainland can be a better pick if your business model depends on selling widely inside the UAE.

-Quick selector: If you’re a solo consultant or agency serving clients outside UAE, free zone packages often keep year-one spending lower.
-If your plan is to sell broadly inside UAE or you need maximum local operating flexibility, mainland is worth considering.
+Quick selector: If you’re a solo consultant or agency serving clients outside the UAE, free zone packages often keep year-one spending lower.
+If your plan is to sell broadly inside the UAE or you need maximum local operating flexibility, the mainland is worth considering.

 These are popular because they keep overhead low and match real business models.
 Pick a licence that matches how you actually earn money—banks and authorities prefer clarity.